-Methanex continued to show good control of the activities permitted by the resource consents associated with the Waitara Valley site and no adverse environmental effects in relation to the water takes or discharges to the marine outfall were observed during the period under review.
+Methanex continued to show good control of the activities permitted by the resource consents associated with the Waitara Valley site and no adverse environmental effects in relation to the discharges to the marine outfall were observed during the period under review.
+Consent 0801-2 has expired and is not currently being exercised as the Waitara valley site is not abstracting water.